ahsanaakib/Opencart_v121/README.md

 # Planned Features
 * Checkout Process Test: Automate the entire checkout workflow, including adding items to the cart, providing shipping details, and completing payment.
 * Account Management Tests: Automate scenarios like updating profile information, changing passwords, and viewing order history.

+# Note: Please be aware that one test case has been intentionally designed to fail.
+This is to demonstrate the functionality of capturing screenshots for failed tests.
+The failure is not indicative of any issues with the application but rather serves as a visual example of the reporting capabilities of the testing framework.